adam-mcdaniel/scorep-amd/README.md

 $ ./build-scorep.sh
 ```

-The script will automatically detect the version of `ROCm` installed on your system and adapt the build process accordingly.
+The script will automatically detect the version of `ROCm` installed on your system and adapt the build process accordingly. *You will not need to run `build-papi.sh` separately, as it is called by the `build-scorep.sh` script.*

 > [!IMPORTANT]
 > You may want to disable the `PAPI` patches if you do not desire the additional functionality provided by the `rocm_smi` and `coretemp` patches.